Academic Standing Requirements

 • Ph.D. students must maintain a minimum CGPA of 3.0 throughout the program, while making satisfactory progress toward the degree.
 This includes completing the appropriate 5000+ level courses in accordance with their degree program’s curriculum and as assigned by the faculty advisor, as well as passing/completing all milestone requirements (such as the qualifying exam, dissertation proposal, etc.).
 Students must complete and defend a dissertation conforming to the rules of Penn’s Doctoral Dissertation Manual.
 Students must complete the academic requirements of the degree program within ten (10) years of matriculation.

-GPA Grading Scale
+Grading and GPA Grading Scale

 The GPA grading scale is as follows: